GRIDAPPSD/Powergrid-Models/converters/README.md

 This converter has been tested on a sample of electric utility feeder models in versions 7.1, 7.2 and 8.1 of CYMDIST.
 Inputs are a self-contained study (SXST) file from CYMDIST, and a JSON configuration file created by the user as described below.
-You also have to manually create the substation source model for OpenDSS.
+You also have to manually create the substation source model for OpenDSS, in part because this converter has not been tested with models from the CYMDIST substation add-on module.
+For SXST files without this add-on, a commented version of the new circuit definition will be written to the master OpenDSS model file.

 To execute the conversion script on Windows: